fallahn/xygine/tutorial/part_1/readme.md

 This generally means that entities will exist until the end of the current frame.

+NOTE: xygine has a hard limit of 1024 active entities at a time.
+While this can be changed by modifying the source code it is usually enough as long as expired entities are explicitly destroyed.
+There is little overhead in removing and creating entities at runtime because xygine automatically pools and reallocates the memory required.

 Components are added to an entity with `addComponent<T>()`.
 Similarly to the Scene’s `addSystem()` function, the entity’s `addComponent()` function is templated, taking the component type as a type parameter.
-The function also forwards any parameters to the component constructor, such as in this example where a reference to the font is forwarded to the Text component. `Entity::addComponent()` will return a reference to the newly created component allowing properties to be immediately set, for example the string used in the `Text` component.
+The function also forwards any parameters to the component constructor, such as in this example where a reference to the font is forwarded to the `Text` component. `Entity::addComponent()` will return a reference to the newly created component allowing properties to be immediately set, for example the string used in the `Text` component.
 A reference to a component can also be retrieved with `entity.getComponent<T>()`, allowing other component properties to be updated, or components to be copied elsewhere.
-Note that not all components are copyable, for xample the `Transform` component is only moveable.
+Note that not all components are copyable, for example the `Transform` component is only moveable.

 Building and running the project should now display the window as before, only with the words “Hello World!” in the top corner.

-From here I encourage you to experiment with the entities and components - try updating the `createScene()` function to create 3 entities, each with a different text string:
+From here I encourage you to experiment with the entities and components - update the `createScene()` function to create 3 entities, each with a different text strings:
 A title, one which says ‘Play’ and another which says ‘Quit’.
 Try updating different component properties such as the scale, position or rotation of the `Transform` component, or character size or fill colour of the `Text` component.
 When you have a